christianalfoni/react-simple-flex/README.md

 **Note** This project is currently in its testing phase!

+**DOUBLE NOTE** From version 0.2.0 the API has changed a bit.
+Just due to experience :)

 ### Why does this exist?
 Flexbox is awesome, but very hard to grasp.
 Especially *justifyContent*, *alignItems* and *alignContent* are not really intuitive.
 And their behaviour changes based on the *flexDirection*.
 So this little library just creates an intuitive abstraction over flexbox, making layouts super simple.